CE-Programming/toolchain/docs/static/getting-started.rst

 Programs are built with the :code:`make` command, executed from a terminal session.
 This tutorial explains how to use the CE C Toolchain to build programs using :code:`make`.

-Locate the installed `CEdev` folder, and open a terminal by double-clicking on :code:`cedev.bat` on Windows or launching your favorite one on Linux/macOS.
+Locate the installed `CEdev` folder, and open a session by double-clicking :code:`cedev.bat` on Windows or launching your favorite terminal on Linux/macOS.
 Navigate to the `examples` folder using the :code:`cd examples` command.
 This folder contains example projects that you can build and modify to learn how to write CE C programs.
 Navigate the to the `hello_world` example inside this folder using the command :code:`cd hello_world`.